Questions & answers for iCab Mobile (2020/10/04)

 Most web pages which provide a "normal" and a "mobile" version will determine which version they deliver based on the "Browser ID" (UserAgent) setting of the browser.
 This setting can be found in the "network" settings of iCab Mobile.

 Selecting an ID of a Desktop browser (like "Safari (Mac)") will usually have the result that web sites deliver the "full" version of a page that is meant for desktop browsers.

 Please note that if web pages determine mobile devices by their screen size and the touch gestures support, using a certain "Browser ID" might not work.

 Also note that some web sites which assume that the browser is a desktop browser do rely on features which are only available on desktop browsers (like relying on a computer mouse or a physical keyboard, or relying on the Flash Plugin) which are not available on the iOS platform.
-So the desktop version of these pages might no longer fully work.
+So the desktop version of these pages might not fully work on a mobile device.

 It is possible to define the Browser ID based on the URL of web pages.
 This makes it possible to keep the standard Browser ID ("Safari (iPad)" or "Safari (iPhone)") for most web sites and only use a special ID for those pages which do not work with the standard ID.

 - Why are the promised features of the InApp Purchase missing?